jguinea/fastapi_sklearn_template/README.md

-# Video-MOS Clusterer
+# FastAPI implementation of an SKLearn pipeline

-This is a FastAPI based API template for putting sklearn pipeline based predictors into production.
+This is a FastAPI based API template for putting sklearn pipeline-based predictors into production.

 ## Installation